elpython/elpython-meta/README.md

 # What about Python 2?

-While EL Python itself would be Python 3 only, the tauthon project is already pursuing a similar concept for Python 2.7: https://github.com/naftaliharris/tauthon
+While EL Python itself is being proposed as a Python 3 only project, the ``tauthon`` project is already pursuing a similar concept for Python 2.7: https://github.com/naftaliharris/tauthon

+*If* EL Python were to ever gain a Python 2.7 branch, it would only be in the form of a post-2020 security-fix-only branch, rather than the kind of feature backport branch being proposed for 3.x releases.